LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/not-more-than-her.md

 &nbsp;

-I adore science, the Universe, art, experiences and creativity, I adore wonders, but none of them more than her, that’s what I meant; not more than her; and also that… I adore you from miles afar.
+I adore science, the Universe, art, experiences and creativity, overall wonders, but none of them more than her, that’s what I meant; not more than her; and also that… I adore you from miles afar.